raynergoh/tp/docs/UserGuide.md

 <box type="tip" seamless>

 **Note:**
-* The AddressBook must already contain the tag group for a tag to be assigned under said group.
+* TrackerGuru must already contain the tag group for a tag to be assigned under said group.
   * Refer to [creating a tag group](#Creating-a-tag-group--tg).

 </box>

 Common tags include: